eturkes/website-eturkes-hugo/content/authors/admin/_index.md

 ---
 I am a PhD candidate under the supervision of Prof. Karen E. Duff at University College London, investigating the basis of tauopathies such as Alzheimer's Disease using bioinformatic approaches.

-In my past work, I analyzed fMRI data from the Human Connectome Project with the Boston University Speech Lab to further refine the DIVA model of speech.
-For my Master's research at The University of Tokyo, I performed behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.
+As an undergraduate student at Boston University, I majored in neuroscience and helped analyze fMRI data from the Human Connectome Project to further refine the DIVA model of speech.
+I followed this with a Master's degree from The University of Tokyo, where I focused on behavioral phenotyping of a novel mouse model of autism using Intellicage, an automated home cage system.

 In my spare time, I am passionate about music, especially electric guitar.
-I also try to engage in community outreach with the support of Rotary International, having been a Rotary Scholar in Japan and a member of clubs in my area.
+I also try to engage in community outreach with the support of Rotary International, and pursued my studies in Japan under a Rotary scholarship.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/emir-turkes-cv.pdf" "newtab" >}}CV{{< /staticref >}} or {{< staticref "media/emir-turkes-resume.pdf" "newtab" >}}resume{{< /staticref >}}.